Tobbysam247/Jupiter-Clothing/README.md

-# 🧥 Jupiter Clothing Sales Performance Dashboard (2022)
+# Jupiter Clothing Sales Performance Dashboard (2022)

-This project analyzes the **Sales performance of Jupiter Clothing for the year ended 2022** using **Power BI**.
+This project analyzed the **Sales performance of Jupiter Clothing for the year ended 2022** using Power BI.
 The dashboard provides visual insights into sales trends, customer behaviour, and product performance across multiple dimensions including sales channels, product categories, sizes, age groups, and gender distribution.

-## 📊 Dashboard Overview
+## Dashboard Overview

 The Power BI dashboard highlights: